 The "hosted" and "deployed" status of a user only impacts SELECTserver licensing.
 Subscription Entitlement Service-enabled products will always talk to Bentley's online license server via the CONNECTION Client.
 Consequently, users with a deployed SELECTserver can still use it for their older SELECTserver-based products while their newer Subscription Entitlement Service-based products communicate with our online license server.

 Originally we had planned to have a Subscription Entitlement Service (CONNECT Licensing) "adapter" available, which would enable older product versions to utilize the Subscription Entitlement Service.
 As of December, 2018, we no longer plan to have the adapter available.
 To use the Subscription Entitlement Service and its related Entitlement Management features, you will need to upgrade to Subscription Entitlement Service-capable product versions.
-(10.02.00.01+)
+(10.02.00.01+ for OpenFlows products)

 You can reset your licensing conditions to default using the steps in the "licensing cleanup" section of the following article: How do I perform a clean uninstall and reinstall of the Hydraulic and Hydrology products?